learn-co-curriculum/reading-ios-nestedDataStructures/README.md

     WHALECEPTION
 )
 ```
-Or altering on object in order to perform a check on it:
+Or altering an object in order to perform a check on it:

 ```objc
 if ([ [myArray[0] lowercaseString] isEqualToString:whaleception]) {